icub-tech-iit/documentation/mkdocs/tendons_icub/docs/lower_arm_V2.md

 ## Distal Joints

-If ever you realize that one of the following cable is broken
+If ever you realize that one of the following cable is broken bear in mind:

-Thumb

 There are 2 types of distal Joint on this version of the forearm: